Site compiled by Simon

 at some location and were shadowing her along

-Well back to talking to her in the shop.
+Back to talking to her in the shop.
 When I asked if she had been assaulted is when she looked to her arm.
-She wanted to make a call and she got some phone credit then tried a call on her cell phone, then was trying to call her boyfriend.
+She wanted to make a call and she got some phone credit then tried a call on her cell phone.
+She was trying to call her boyfriend.
 During the transaction she made a comment.

 "He's going to kill them when he finds out."